Netflix/metaflow-docs/docs/production/event-triggering/flow-events.md

 ## Passing data across flows

-Consider an extension of `ModelRefreshFlow` that was featured [on the previous page] (/production/event-triggering/external-events#passing-parameters-in-events).
+Consider an extension of `ModelRefreshFlow` that was featured [on the previous page](/production/event-triggering/external-events#passing-parameters-in-events).
 This time, we want to use the newly trained model to run inference for the latest data.
 This requires passing the model object from `TrainingFlow` to `InferenceFlow`: